 Forest workers, suicide prevention among program areas

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has awarded three grants totaling more than $103,000 to help develop workplace safety and health education and training programs.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has awarded three grants totaling more than $103,000 to help develop workplace safety and health education and training programs.

 The recipients are: